mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 ## Where does my time go?

+At a recent indie founder meetup, I mentioned that my biggest constraint was still finding time for proactive tasks.
+Some of the other meetup attendees were surprised to hear this.
+I've been running TinyPilot for three years.
+The process sounds simple: the team manufactures devices, sends them to a warehouse, and the warehouse ships the devices to customers.

+Why couldn't I just automate or delegate everything?
+What required my attention specifically?

 Last year, I evaluated [how I was spending my time](/retrospectives/2022/02/#how-can-i-manage-tinypilot-with-only-20-hours-per-week) in one of my retrospectives.

+Here are the tasks that occupy most of my time as TinyPilot's founder.

 ### Task 1: Coordinating changes